lindaszabo/KNIFE/README.md

 # Output
 All output files can be found under [alignment_parent_directory]/[dataset_name] as specified when the script is called.
 Within this directory the following subdirectories will be created:

 1. circReads (or the directory will be named as specified by the [report_directory_name] parameter).
-1 file per sample is created in each of the subdirectories
+1 file per sample is created in each of the subdirectories.
+These are the primary output files you will be interested in looking at.
-    1. ids: alignment and category assignment per read
-    2. reports: read count and p-value per junction using naive method.
+    1. reports: read count and p-value per junction using naive method.
 2 files created per sample, 1 with annotated junctions (linear and circular) and the other with de novo junctions.
       - junction: chr|gene1_symbol:splice_position|gene2_symbol:splice_position|junction_type|strand
         - junction types are reg (linear), rev (circle formed from 2 or more exons), or dup (circle formed from single exon)
       - linear: number of reads where read1 aligned to this linear junction and read2 was consistent with presumed splice event, or just number of aligned reads to this linear junction for SE reads